You have no items in your shopping cart.

 Laser treatments remove a layer of skin so that the new skin can flourish and fill in the wrinkles and crevices.
 An ablative laser facial is like a sandblast, removing the epidermis, or outermost layer of your skin, to reveal a smoother surface below.
 Typically you would receive topical anesthesia, local anesthesia, and intravenous sedation so that you are awake, but not fully aware.
 Temporary side effects including swelling, red crusted skin and discomfort.
 According to the American Society of Plastic Surgeons, the national average surgeon's fee for ablative laser skin resurfacing is $2,128.
 Titan Laser is an example of a non-ablative laser treatment.
 Read more about laser skincare treatments.

 LED is light emitting diode with a low-level power output that uses red light (visible) and infra-red light (invisible).
 LED is much gentler than intense pulse light (IPL) or laser resurfacing.
 It works by stimulating the body’s tissues to convert the light energy into cellular energy.
 It boosts collagen production and scavenger cells that remove excess pigmentation or scar tissue.
 According to German researchers, it works by changing the molecular structure of a glue-like layer of water on elastin, the protein that provides elasticity in skin, blood vessels, heart and other body structures.
 The light strips away those water molecules that are involved in the immobilization of elastin, gradually restoring its elastic function and thus reducing facial wrinklesSessions cost in the region of $120 for about 20 minutes and are repeated monthly.
+There are different LED colors and they perform different functions.
+For example, red LED light is for wrinkle repair, rosacea and broken veins.
+Blue or violet LED light is for treating acne.
+Blue light works on acne by penetrating the skin and producing singlet oxygen, which can destroy acne-causing bacteria.
 Read more about LED.

 Mesotherapy — also called lipolysis, lipozap, lipotherapy, or lipodissolve — is unregulated and there are no standard procedures.
 Mesotherapy uses a cocktail of fat cell busting medications, vitamins and plant extracts.
 No two doctors will necessarily administer the same cocktail.
 Some seem to use an emphysema drug called aminophylline.
 Consumer beware: the FDA has issued a warning about mesotherapy that you can read here.